 Many moons ago, ask someone about sleep tech and chances were, they would suggest you tried some sleeping pills if you were struggling to get enough shut-eye.
-Today, whilst sleeping pills still have their place in the market, there are many other technological cures for insomnia.
+Today, whilst sleeping pills still have their place in the market, there are many other technological cures for insomnia such as sleep aid.

 Make no mistake: sleep problems have a huge impact on productivity, and in turn, an impact on the economy.
 People who don’t sleep well can’t work to maximum efficiency.
 Research has shown that 10% of Americans suffer at least three poor nights’ worth of sleep each week.
 Whether that’s down to having a small baby or health issues is unclear, but what is clear is that we all need sleep.